summrum/scripts/README.md

   -v/--version&emsp;Display version

   ## 4. birthday:
 A Bash script to look at the age of the root installation.
+Date style set by -s (or --style) option will be remembered for subsequent runs so doesn't need re-setting (only for changing).
 ### Usage:
 ```
 birthday [ -s | -h | -v ]